Taru8899/OSSO/README.md

 Fully decentralized.
 Non-custodial.
 Non-traceable.
 OSSOCHAIN enables secure peer-to-peer value transfer, time-locked contracts, anonymous staking, and inheritable ownership.
-It is more than a tokenâ€”it is a symbolic asset, a vault, and a legacy you can pass on.
+It is more than a token
+Secure symbolic asset, a vault, and a legacy you can pass on.
 Built to last.
 Designed for privacy.
 Trusted by time.